 The complexity of being “born free” or “a democracy baby” in an unjust, unequal South Africa means that every day is a constant juggle between gratitude and frustration.
 On one hand you’re aware and in awe of the sacrifices and bloodshed that made todays freedom possible, while on the other hand the knowing that there is still so much more to be done breeds frustration.
 Frustration with our government, our expectations of “A Better Life for All” and even a frustration with our ideas of what it means to be young and black in a democratic South Africa.

 For most young people politics were a thing of prime time news, academia, elders and parliamentary chambers, or so it seemed.
-In recent months (perhaps even years) the #hashtag generation (Arab Spring, #BlackLivesMatter, #FeesMustFall, #RhodesMustFall) has proven that by all means necessary, young people while mobilize and they will be heard.
+In recent months (perhaps even years) the #hashtag generation (Arab Spring, #BlackLivesMatter, #FeesMustFall, #RhodesMustFall) has proven that by all means necessary, young people will mobilize and they will be heard.

 No amount of Madiba Magic or collection of our parent’s contribution to the liberation struggle will excuse us from doing the work of today.
 More and more young people are beginning to realise that politics are not debates and decisions made by a few elite for the vast majority.
 Politics are personal, they are about your life and they are about the here and the now.

-While the legacy of liberation slippers through the fingers of certain parties and younger, rumbustious ones gain momentum, the struggle of parties to engage young people in politics is probably a lot harder today than it was say 40 years ago in 1976.
+While the legacy of liberation slips through the fingers of certain parties and younger, rumbustious ones gain momentum, the struggle of parties to engage young people in politics is probably a lot harder today than it was say 40 years ago in 1976.
 Who deserves our votes?
 Who is truly fighting for us and our future?
 Now that Mandela is gone, who steps in?
 Where is the leader that mirrors us? that commands our admiration?

-Following the commemoration of 40 years since the Soweto Uprisings and in prelude to Mandela Day Umuzi asks young people what their thoughts are regarding Mandela Day, upcoming municipal elections and the state of politics 22 yeears into South Africa’s democracy and so we present; #dipolotiki: the politics of politcs, coming to a screen near Monday 18th July 2016.
+Following the commemoration of 40 years since the Soweto Uprisings and in prelude to Mandela Day Umuzi asks young people what their thoughts are regarding Mandela Day, upcoming municipal elections and the state of politics 22 years into South Africa’s democracy and so we present; #dipolotiki: the politics of politcs, coming to a screen near Monday 18th July 2016.

 Blessed with an abundance of talent in the form of videographers, graphic designers, photographers and writers Umuzi Academy is a creative hub where the standard for excellence is nothing but hot sh!t and to applaud and encourage our recruits for their work, Umuzi launched the Creative of the Month (#COM) competition.